 Episodes

-The use of the episode is both ancient and modern and is central to storytelling in everything from The Arabian Nights to telenovelas, from Netflix to The Canterbury Tales, from comics to true-crime podcasts.
+The use of the episode is both ancient and modern and is central to storytelling in everything from The Arabian Nights to telenovelas, from The Canterbury Tales to Netflix, from comics to true-crime podcasts.
 Episodes differ from chapters in a novel and from short stories and can have many changing characters and plot lines.
-Episodes are disinclined toward resolution but love time, hunks of it, and do well depicting both the daily and the historical.
-We will be reading, looking at, and discussing episodes in several forms and, for conference work, writing six episodes over the semester, supported by small brainstorming groups as we go forward.
-This course may be taken with Words and Pictures as a year course.
+Episodes are disinclined toward resolution but love time, hunks of it, and do well depicting both the daily, including work, and the historical.
+We will be reading, looking at, discussing, and writing episodes in several forms and, for conference work, writing or rewriting six or so related episodes supported by small brainstorming conference groups as we go forward.

 Faculty